raganwald/raganwald.github.com/index.md

 I have shipped a lot of software.
 I know how to ship, and I am familiar with many things that can threaten shipping, and some of the ways to effectively navigate past the obstacles.
 I know how engineering and product teams evolve with growth and organizational maturity, and some of the ways to maintain the best and most effective parts of a culture while helping to evolve the parts that no longer serve the mission.
 I am a senior engineer with forty years of product- and customer-centric business and technical experience.
 A steady veteran who can be relied upon to maintain calm and focus, suppressing uncertainty and maximizing optionality during rapidly evolving circumstances.

 I know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."

----

-I'm [raganwald@gmail.com](mailto:raganwald@gmail.com).
-My experience is itemized in more detail on [LinkedIn], and a résumé is available upon request.

 [LinkedIn]: https://www.linkedin.com/in/raganwald/